ajsevillano/nextjs-auth0-prisma-starter/README.md

-# BookGift
+# Next.js Auth0 Prisma Starter

-BookGift is a Next.js application designed to manage book gifts.
-It features secure authentication using Auth0 and persists data using a local MySQL database with Prisma ORM.
+This is a robust starter template for building Next.js applications with secure authentication and database connectivity.
+It comes pre-configured with Auth0 for authentication and Prisma ORM with MySQL for data management.

 ## 🚀 Tech Stack